Or Application Form to be returned to Student Services

 - Coursework assignments: You will complete a variety of assignments including academic essays, presentations both poster presentations and group presentations.

 - Professionalism: Assessed through participation in class activities, performance in teaching and professional attitude.
 This includes evidence that you are meeting professional standards.

 The University of Central Lancashire and an external examiner moderate each course.

 Application process: Upon application you will be asked to complete the UCLan application form and provide a CV at interview.

 Placements: There are a limited number of placements within the College and these are allocated through a curriculum interview to assess the suitability of your qualifications and experience which should be in line with department needs.
 Placement within the college cannot be guaranteed and as such early applications are recommended.
 External placements may be suitable and staff will do what they can to assist you with finding other placements, these will need to be checked for suitability.

-While it is not a school teaching qualification there may be employment opportunities in some schools for Certificate of Education holders, particularly for teachers of vocational subjects.
-Once you have graduated you can apply for QTLS status.
+While this qualification is not a school teaching qualification there may be employment opportunities in some schools, particularly for teachers of vocational subjects.

 If you are aged 19 or over:

 The fee quoted is for the academic year 2020-21.
 Find out more about student loans for Higher Education Programmes.

 For advice and guidance, please contact Student Services via our online enquiry form